-Halloween Horror Nights is spooky and frighteningly busy.
-If you plan to visit Halloween Horror Nights in Orlando this year, make sure you are prepare for what awaits beyond the entrance gates.
+Halloween Horror Nights are spooky and frighteningly busy.
+If you plan to visit Halloween Horror Nights in Orlando this year, make sure you are prepared for what awaits beyond the entrance gates.
 These tips will help you make the most of your visit so you can spend less time in line and more time exploring the terrifying haunted houses at this year’s best Halloween event in Orlando.

 Visit on the Least Busy Days

 Halloween Horror Night’s extreme popularity draws in tourists from around the world and Orlando locals.
 Because of this, Friday and Saturday are always the busiest nights.
 For your best shot at avoiding large crowds, we recommend visiting during the week.
-Not only will you avoid some of the chaos, you’ll also enjoy a slightly discounted ticket price.
+Not only will you avoid some of the chaos, but you’ll also enjoy a slightly discounted ticket price.

 Choose Four or Five Must-Do Houses to Visit

-Since it’s difficult to visit all the houses in one night without the help of our next tip, choose your top must-see houses and visit those first.
+Since it’s difficult to visit all the haunted houses in one night without the help of our next tip, choose your top must-see houses and visit those first.
 If you have any time remaining at the end of the night, then you can visit the others.
 If you aren’t sure which to visit first, visit the houses at the back of the park first as those will have shorter lines.

 Purchase a Halloween Horror Nights Express Pass

 If you must see all the houses, purchase a Halloween Horror Nights Express Pass.
 This special pass lets you skip all the regular lines at the haunted houses plus at participating rides and attractions.
 As with your admission ticket, this add-on purchase is less expensive on non-peak nights.